Related Searches; Windows, Curtains, Blackout Curtains, Sheers

 There are 3 possible styles when it comes to curtain length:

-- The floating style: Let your curtains hang a maximum of 1” above the floor.
+The floating style: Let your curtains hang a maximum of 1” above the floor.

-- The puddle style: Add drama to your space by letting the curtains gently pool on the floor.
+The puddle style: Add drama to your space by letting the curtains gently pool on the floor.

 What widths do curtains come in?

 Curtains come in 52”, 53” and 54” widths.
-Make sure to measure your window before purchasing in order to get enough curtains.
+Make sure to measure your window before purchasing to get enough curtains.
 When selecting sheers, get 4 times the width of the window.
 For panel and blackout styles, you’ll want to go with twice the total width of the window.

 How far below the window should curtains hang?

-Curtains should hang as low as possible in order to make the window appear taller.
+Curtains should hang as low as possible to make the window appear taller.
 For best results, hang the rod as high as possible and ensure curtains are no shorter than 1” off the ground.
 This technique tricks the eye, making the ceiling appear higher and, as a result, the entire room look bigger.

 How do I hang curtains?